derickr/derickrethans-articles/201309060914-introduction-to-document-databases.rst

 .. articleMetaData::
    :Where: London, UK
-   :Date: 2013-08-06 09:11 Europe/London
+   :Date: 2013-09-06 09:11 Europe/London
    :Tags: blog, mongodb, php
    :Short: docdb

-This article originally appeared in Web & PHP issue XXX_.
+This article originally appeared in the `June 2013 issue`_ of Web & PHP.

 By now most you will probably have heard of the term *NoSQL*.
 It's a vague term that covers a lot of different types of database engines.
 The main